oracle-livelabs/adb/atp-twitter-api/introduction/introduction.md

 ## Introduction

 Want to know how people feel about a topic?
 Twitter is a haven for people's opinions.
-When you are limited to 280 characters and are fortunate with such a big soapbox, people are able to say how they really feel about things.
-The metadata is a treasure trove of insights from analyzing this data, and influencing is a big part of pop culture.
-Learn who is speaking out on topics and organize a strategy to help your company's public relations!
+Even though you are limited to 280 characters, with such a big & easy-to-use soapbox, folks can quickly & effortlessly share what they think about things.

 <img src="https://media.giphy.com/media/jxIwOlTpqJ0iOL159d/giphy.gif" width="1000" height="500" />

+The metadata contains a treasure trove of insights but is challenging to dissect, making it hard to market & influence, which is a big part of pop culture.

+Learn who is speaking on topics & organize a strategy to help your organization's public relations!

-This workshop is to educate users on the interoperability of Twitter API, Oracle APEX, and Machine learning to extract the sentiment of tweets.
-By specifying particular keywords to collect, metadata, such as geo-location and hashtag frequency, are used to generate dynamic and embedded analytics.
-Using APEX's low code development platform and Twitter API, cx_Oracle is used to create a connection from the user's local execution of the Python library, Tweepy, and a Autonomous Transaction Processing (ATP) database.
-This data is processed and fed through a machine learning algorithm to capture the sentiment (positive, neutral, or negative) of specific tweets.
+This workshop shows users how to use Oracle APEX, Twitter API, and Machine learning to extract the sentiment of tweets.

+You will generate dynamic and embedded analytics by specifying keywords & metadata, such as geolocation and hashtag frequency.
+Using Oracle APEX, Oracle's low-code development platform, and Twitter API, cx_Oracle creates a connection from your local execution of the Python library, Tweepy, and an Oracle Autonomous Database.
+This data is processed and fed through a machine learning algorithm to capture distinct tweets' sentiments (positive, neutral, or negative).

-Customers are continuously asking for solutions that utilize data from popular social media platforms (such as Twitter) to analyze their marketing campaigns and overall sentiment of their organizations.
-In this example, Mexico City's government is interested in what it's people are saying about them.
-Using APEX, we can deliver a insightful web application that can give a quick analysis of the general sentiment of the people using word maps, statistics, and even a heat map to illustrate how the people are feeling towards the city.
+Institutions need simple yet powerful solutions to leverage data from popular social media platforms (such as Twitter) to analyze their PR campaigns and better understand their constituents' sentiments.
+In this example, Mexico City's government is interested in what its people say.
+You will build an insightful web application that can quickly discern the general sentiment of the citizens using word clouds, statistics, and even a heat map to illustrate how the people are feeling towards the city.

 Estimated Time: 90 minutes